Dieg0Maciel/Dieg0Maciel/README.md

 Skills: C++ / PYTHON / CYTHON

 - 🔭 I’m currently working on numerical simulations and data analysis.
-- 👯 I’m looking to collaborate on on open source projects.
+- 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about any physics-related stuff.